-The development of flexible and voluntary benefits schemes is well-advanced in the US, where the popularity of these arrangements has been driven by the healthcare system and tax regime prevailing in the country.
+The idea of flexible and voluntary benefits schemes was developed in the US, where the popularity of these arrangements has been driven by the healthcare system and tax regime prevailing in the country.

-In the UK, by contrast – although some organisations have a limited form of flexibility, such as allowing employees to pay for additional leave – it’s only relatively recently that interest in flexible and voluntary benefits schemes has grown.
+In the UK, by contrast – although some organisations have a limited form of flexibility, such as allowing employees to buy or sell additional leave – it’s only relatively recently that interest in flexible and voluntary benefits schemes has grown.
 Such initiatives fit well with the increased focus on the individualisation of reward.
-However, the growth in schemes has been slow in the UK, partly because of the cost and effort of introducing and administering them.
+However, the growth in schemes has been slow in the UK, partly because of the perceived cost and effort in their introduction and administration.

 Scheme coverage and content

-Our 2013 Reward management survey report has details on the extent of voluntary and flexible benefits in the UK.
-Find out more about our reward surveys.
+Our 2018 Reward management survey report has details on the extent of voluntary and flexible benefits in the UK.

 Content of schemes